LIFE STORY

 But I imagine that is no tragedy for the small clique anxious to maintain their monopoly over Chinese language and relations.

-Fortunately, with Japan this problem has been partly averted by the Working Holiday visa system.
+Fortunately, with Japan this problem has been eased by the Working Holiday visa system.
 But there is still a severe lack of top-level Australians able to work easily with the language.